aws-samples/batch-processing-gateway-on-emr-on-eks/README.md

-# Improve Resiliency, High Availability and Maintainability of Apache Spark workloads on Amazon EMR on EKS using Batch Processing Gateway
+# Use Batch Processing Gateway to automate job management in multi-cluster Amazon EMR on EKS environments

 ## 1. Introduction